hlioe/Udacity-FCND-Motion-Planning/README.md

   G.add_edge (p1, p2, weigh=dist)

 #### 6. Cull waypoints
 For the final step I use a collinearity test to prune my path of unnecessary waypoints.
+For the collinearity test, I set the epsilon to be 1 meter squared.
+I think this is one of a better value to use.
+But, further optimization of the path can be done in the future.

 ### Execute the flight
 #### 1. Does it work?
-It works!
+It does work!
+However, care must be taken as to not set the goal position to be off map.
+In this case, there will be an erro message to find a path.

 ### Double check that you've met specifications for each of the [rubric](https://review.udacity.com/#!/rubrics/1534/view) points.